gordon518/reactLogin/readMe.md

 D Click "Run and Debug" in the left tool bar.<br>
 E Select "Node current file" on top bar, then click the "Start Debugging" icon to start node.<br>
 F Open a web broser, go to "localhost:8888"<br>
-G Operate in web broser, make the web page to reach the breakpoint.
+G Operate in web browser, make the web page to reach the breakpoint.
 Then debug in VsCode.<br>

 5 Run in production mode<br>
 A Run "npm run build" to build react in production mode in the command window.<br>
 B Run "node app.js" to start node.<br>
-C Open a web broser, go to "localhost:8888"<br>
+C Open a web browser, go to "localhost:8888"<br>
 D Input 'admin' as username, 'admin' as password to login.<br>